oyooyo/keyble/README.md

     - Registering new users
     - Opening / locking / unlocking the smart lock
 - The code still needs to be improved, there are a number of bugs etc. and the code is not very elegant yet
-- It cannot be used as a library so far, for the library part is completely undocumented right now and will probably still change a lot in the near future

-Right now, the provided command line tools are the only reasonable way to use *keyble*.

 ## Requirements